Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Desingularizations of coherent sheaves

 making the diagram commute.
 If, moreover, $f$ is flat, then the square is Cartesian. \end{proposition}

-\begin{proof} A unique morphism $\widetilde{f}$ making the diagram commute exists by the universal property of $\Bl_\ccF(X)$, which is \Cref{cor:univ_prop}.
-To show that the diagram is Cartesian, we use \cite[Lemma 0805]{stacks-project}, which is the analogous result for blow-ups along ideal sheaves.
+\begin{proof} A unique morphism $\widetilde{f}$ making the diagram commute exists by the universal property of $\Bl_\ccF(X)$, which is \Cref{thm:univ_flatification}.
+To show that the diagram is Cartesian, we work locally with Villamayor's description.
+We use \cite[Lemma 0805]{stacks-project}, which is the analogous result for blow-ups along ideal sheaves.
 This requires checking that $f^{-1}\norm{\ccF} \cdot \ccO_Y = \norm{f^*\ccF}$, which holds since $\ccF$ and $f^*\ccF$ have the same rank and the norm $\norm{\cdot}$ is a determinantal ideal.

 Indeed, we can work locally.
 Then we have $X=\Spec(A)$, $Y=\Spec(B)$, a ring homomorphism $f^\#\colon A\to B$ and $\ccF = \widetilde{M}$ for some finitely presented $A$-module $M$.
 To compute $\norm{\ccF}$, we take a presentation